luckydrq/co-dnspod-ddns/README.md

 ## Usage

-See also another [repo](https://github.com/luckydrq/dnspod-ddns2) which use normal feature of nodejs.
+For usage please refer another [repo](https://github.com/luckydrq/dnspod-ddns2) which is the same as this repo which is implemented with `promise` instead of `generator`.